 The Cost: $44.95 a month + free U.S. shipping (shipping to Canada is $15 a month and Worldwide shipping is $25)

-COUPON: Use code MSA25 to save 25% off your first box!
+ACTIVE DEAL: Save 25% off your first box!

 The Products: Each month, you'll receive 6-8 full-size products designed to nourish and support your well-being, vitality, and growth.
 You'll get a variety of items from handcrafted yoga accessories and natural beauty items to herbal tonics, organic snacks, and superfood essentials.